First WiFi ITDR Platform

 Every detection linked to the relevant technique for SOC workflows and compliance.

-Every RADIUS authentication event passes through four specialized engines running in parallel
+Every authentication event — RADIUS auth + accounting, captive portal, and AI agent — passes through eight specialized engines running in parallel

 Credential Attack Engine

-Sliding-window counters detect volumetric attacks targeting authentication credentials in real time.
+Sliding-window counters detect volumetric attacks targeting authentication credentials across RADIUS and captive portal logins in real time.

-Brute Force Password Spray Credential Stuffing EAP Downgrade
+Brute Force Password Spray Credential Stuffing Replay Attack EAP Downgrade Voucher Stuffing

 T1110 · Credential Access